A project of the Partnership for a New American Economy

 Share of Engineering PhDs who were temporary residents (2006-2010): 68.1%

 Share of physicians who graduated from foreign medical schools (2012): 25.4%

 Immigration Reform = Economic Growth in Rhode Island

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Rhode Island.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,100 jobs and more than $96 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Rhode Island between 2010 and 2013 will translate into 1,900 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 760 jobs and add more than $67 million to Gross State Product by 2014.

 In Rhode Island, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $117 million to Gross State Product in 2014.